SarvasyaVikas/differentialMethods/README.md

 ###### For differential equations, this repository can utilize Euler's Method, Runge-Kutta 2, and Runge-Kutta 4.

 ##### Feel free to use any of the programs here.

+##### I am currently programming math games that utilize these functions and allow for solving lots of functions.
+##### To see that, go to https://sarvasyavikas2024.wixsite.com/student-learning-cen